Daniel Blaess, Ph.D. and

 Daniel Blaess, Ph.D.

 Christopher Schmelzle, Ph.D., has been working in mental health for over a decade.
 He has worked in a variety of settings, including outpatient and inpatient treatment facilities, college counseling centers, and in private practice.
-He completed his doctorate in clinical psychology at the California School of Professional Psychology.
+He completed his doctorate in clinical psychology at the California School of Professional Psychology, and is receiving advanced training in psychoanalytic psychotherapy at the San Diego Psychoanalytic Center.

 Christopher’s approach centers on listening, communicating, and cultivating a supportive environment - as this is an essential part of therapeutic collaboration.
 He offers some flexibility in fees and appointment times, and is available on evenings and weekends.